 Known for helping Rama, Hanuman represents selflessness and service.
 Devotees pray to him for protection and energy.
 Hanuman teaches the importance of faith, perseverance, and using strength for good in life.

-Durga the Warrior Goddess in Hindu Mythology
+Durga the Warrior Goddess

 Goddess Durga, a revered figure in Hindu mythology.
 She is shown with ten arms, each wielding a different symbolic weapon, riding a lion.
 Durga is portrayed as a beautiful woman, adorned in traditional vibrant Indian attire with intricate gold jewelry and a crown.
 Her expression is both fierce and compassionate, embodying her dual role as a protector and destroyer of evil